 All these flavors will be marvelous in soup/stews that have a natural barbecue flavor like my Vietnamese Pork Noodle Soup (no it’s not Pho) Georgia Brunswick Stew or this Barbecue Chicken Chili (just sub in the pork for the chicken) and the broth can easily be nudged into the realm of Mexican flavors, too.
 Think about Pork Chili, a Chile Verde, or a Pozole.
 Save out a few good-sized chunks of the pork, refrigerating them to firm that natural collagen back up.
 Carefully cut and add them back into your soup or stew towards the end of the cooking and you’ll have marvelous, tender chunks and not just shreds in your finished soup or chili.

 - 3/4 cup of rub of your choice, here’s mine.

 Remove any skin and excess fat (down to 3/8ths of an inch) on the top of the roast.
 Score through the fat down to the meat every inch or so in both directions.

-Rub and massage the rub over the roast.
-Wrap in plastic and refrigerate for two to three hours and up to overnight.
+Sprinkle and gently pat the rub onto the bottom side (non fat side) of the roast.
+Turn over onto plastic wrap and sprinkle and pat the rub on the top.
+Wrap in plastic and refrigerate for at least two to three hours and up to overnight.